sjentsch/jamoviDocs/usermanual/um_6_jamovi_and_R.rst

    A typical use case would be if you wanted to process a large number of result files (e.g., CSV-files from several participants in an experiment or with responses from different questionnaires).
-Wrangling data is often easier achieved in R. Once you have assembled your dataseet from these files, you can write it using the ``write_omv()``-function.
+Wrangling data is often easiest achieved in R. Once you have assembled your dataset from these files, you can write it using the ``write_omv()``-function.

    .. code-block:: R